If, like me, you’re an absolute sucker for any plant with a bluish or purplish tint – you’re going to love this one.

 In fact, a moss pole would be best as the aerial roots can directly attach to it, as they would a tree epiphytically.
 They can even reach 30ft up the trees in the wild!

-If you’re not too fussed about achieving split leaves – this plant looks fabulous trailing from a shelf or hanging basket or spilling across a terrarium floor.
+Alternatively, if you’re not too fussed about achieving split leaves – this plant looks fabulous trailing from a shelf or hanging basket or spilling across a terrarium floor.

-You can expect lots of fast, healthy growth from this plant so it’s likely you’ll need to trim it regularly unless you have a really large terrarium container.
+You can expect lots of fast, healthy growth from this plant, so it’s likely you’ll need to trim it regularly unless you have a really large terrarium container.
 Though that just means more cuttings to propagate, right?

 You can propagate this plant in water super easily.